Voyent/voyent.io.js/ReadMe.md

 ## Tests

-The BridgetIt JS API Mocha integration tests can be run from the test directory either through the `TestRunner.html` file or with PhantomJS.
+The BridgetIt JS API Mocha integration tests can be run from the test directory either through the HTML files or with PhantomJS.

 ```
-mocha-phantomjs TestRunner.html
+mocha-phantomjs all-tests.html
 ```

 Mocha and PhantomJS are both required.